 Why study BSc (Hons) Forensic Biology at BU?

-- Taught by leading academics, experienced practitioners and a range of professional guest lecturers, you will develop a comprehensive grounding in forensic biology
+- Taught by leading academics, experienced practitioners and a range of professional guest lecturers, you will develop a comprehensive grounding in forensic biology.

-- Take part in invaluable lab and fieldwork experience, including mock crime scenes and disasters
+- Take part in invaluable lab and fieldwork experience, including mock crime scenes and disasters and live-fire exercises in your final year

 - Use sophisticated lab and field equipment to collect and analyse biological evidence, write detailed logs and reports, and even collaborate with staff on current forensic research projects